 - Thaddeus Young

 With a full offseason under Porter’s belt with the team, there should be a lot of chemistry that was built within the team.
 He brings a lot to offer to a team of young talent.
-He has the playoff experience they need when they hopefully make the playoffs in the near future.
+He has the playoff experience they need when they hopefully make the playoffs.
 He brings a three-point threat that they somewhat lacked this past season.
 Hutchison is coming back for his second season and is showing some promise, he may have not played a lot during last season, but when he did he can be an explosive player.
 Young was brought over through free agency from the Indiana Pacers, he brings a veteran presence that they lacked all last year, and like Porter, he also brings playoff experience to the team.

 - Christiano Felicio